The east coast of the beautiful island just south of La Rochelle is sheltered and picturesque and here you find a small jewel: St.Denis d’Oléron.

 There are some delightful small former fishermen’s cottages above the bay.

-I imagine what a great life it would be to walk across the road in Saint Denis d’Oléron and down to the écluse, return with your catch, open a bottle of fine local wine and enjoy cooking the fish over pine needles to add to the flavour.
+I imagined what a great life it would be to walk across the road in Saint Denis d’Oléron and down to the écluse, return with your catch, open a bottle of fine local wine and enjoy cooking the fish over pine needles to add to the flavour.

 Then you could stroll back along the track and rest on one of the seats in the sun.